Ratakor/zpotify/README.md

 Commands:
-  print      | Display current track info in a specific format play       | Play a track, playlist, album, or artist from your library pause      | Toggle pause state prev       | Skip to previous track
+  print      | Display current track info in a specific format search     | Search a track, playlist, album, or artist with a TUI play       | Play a track, playlist, album, or artist from your library pause      | Toggle pause state prev       | Skip to previous track